 Apple’s student discount is available to students currently attending college, students that have been newly-accepted for college but haven’t started yet, their parents, plus college faculty and staff.
 Homeschool teachers in the U.S. also qualify for the discount, with no restrictions on what grade they teach.

 What can you get an Apple student discount on?

 Apple has a number of different offers and deals as part of its educational pricing system.
-MacBooks and iPads are the most prominent ones, but there are also plenty of other products that Apple has reduced specially for college students.
+MacBooks and iPads are the most prominent ones, but there are other products that Apple has reduced specially for college students.

 Sadly, the likes of the iPhone, Apple Watch, and Apple TV are not included, meaning everyone has to pay full price for those.

-But discounted products include the MacBook Air, MacBook Pro, iMac, Mac Pro, Mac mini, iPad Air, iPad Pro, Apple Pencil (2nd generation), the iPad Pro’s Magic Keyboard, and the iPad Air’s Smart Folio keyboard.
+But discounted products include the MacBook Air, MacBook Pro, iMac, Mac mini, iPad Air, and iPad Pro.
 How much of a discount you get will vary from product to product.